drogatkin/Buzzbee/README.md

 ### Add a notification code and a corresponding web page action

-When some event happens and a web page needs to be notified regarding it, the following coded needs to be added on the server side:
+When some event happens and a web page needs to be notified regarding it, the following code needs to be added on the server side:

      WebEvent we;